JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

 ```
 at the start of this tutorial, we brought into scope variables that this (sub)module defines and exports, such as `T, α, OLR`.
 They are listed on the (sub)module's documentation page, and are used in that module's default processes.

-In the (sub)module predefined processes you will notice call signatures like
+In some predefined processes documentation you will notice call signatures like
 ```julia
 BasicRadiationBalance(; T, f, kwargs...)
 ```
 There are keywords that do not have an assignment like `T, f` above.
-They use the (sub)module's predefined variables.
+This means that use the (sub)module's predefined variables.

 Crucially, these default variables are _symbolic variables_.
 They are defined as
 ```julia